smooth-code/fraql/README.md

 ### Compose fragments

-One of the principle of React is component composition.
+One of the principles of React is component composition.
 It is recommended to do the same with your GraphQL fragments.
-FraQL makes it easy:

 ```js
 // ArticleTitle.js